-In all Districts and in connection with every use, there shall be provided at the time any use or building is erected, enlarged, extended, or increased, off-street parking stalls for all vehicles in accordance with the following:
+In all districts and in connection with every use, there shall be provided at the time any use or building is erected, enlarged, extended, or increased, off-street parking stalls for all vehicles in accordance with the following:

-- A. Adequate Access to a public street shall be provided for each parking space. - B. The Minimum Dimensions of each parking space shall be nine feet by 18 feet, except for properly signed spaces provided for use by physically disabled persons. - C. Parking Spaces For Use By Physically Disabled Persons.
+- A. Adequate Access to a public street shall be provided for each parking space. - B. The Minimum Dimensions of each parking space shall be 9 feet by 18 feet, except for properly signed spaces provided for use by physically disabled persons. - C. Parking Spaces For Use By Physically Disabled Persons.
 All open off-street parking areas providing for more than 25 parking spaces, except for parking areas restricted to use by employees only, shall provide properly signed parking spaces for use by motor vehicles which transport physically disabled persons in accordance with the following minimum standards: - 1.
 One properly signed physically disabled parking space shall be provided in parking areas containing 26 to 49 spaces. - 2.
 Two percent of the total number of spaces shall be properly signed physically disabled parking spaces in areas containing 50 to 1,000 spaces. - 3.
-In addition to the number of spaces required in Subsection (2) above, one percent of each 1,000 spaces over the first 1,000 spaces shall be provided for properly signed physically disabled parking areas containing more than 1,000 spaces. - 4.
+In addition to the number of spaces required in subsection (2) above, one percent of each 1,000 spaces over the first 1,000 spaces shall be provided for properly signed physically disabled parking areas containing more than 1,000 spaces. - 4.
 The minimum dimensions for all parking spaces provided for use by physically disabled persons shall be 12 feet by 18 feet. - 5.
 Parking spaces provided for the use of physically disabled persons shall be located as close as possible to an entrance which allows such persons to enter and leave the parking area without assistance. - 6.
 All parking spaces provided for use by physically disabled persons shall be marked by a sign which includes the international symbol for barrier-free environments and a statement informing the public that the parking space is reserved for use by physically disabled persons.
-Such sign shall comply with the requirements of Chapters 346.503 and 346.505, Wis.
-Stats. - D. Location shall be on the same lot as the Principal Use or not more than 400 feet from the Principal Use.
-No parking space or driveway, except in Residential Districts, shall be closer than 25 feet to a Residential District lot line or a street right-of-way opposite a Residential District. - E. Surfacing.
-Permeable surface materials (See Section 15.00 for definition) and/or porous pavement shall be used in the R-1S and R-1S/MU Districts for new parking, areas.
+Such sign shall comply with the requirements of Sections 346.503, and 346.505 of the Wisconsin Statutes. - D. Location shall be on the same lot as the principal use or not more than 400 feet from the principal use.
+No parking space or driveway, except in residential districts, shall be closer than 25 feet to a residential district lot line or a street right-of-way opposite a residential district. - E. Surfacing.
+Permeable materials and porous pavement shall be used in the R-1S and R-1S/MU districts for new parking, driveway, walkway, patio or other paved areas.
 Examples of such materials include but are not limited to the following: permeable brick or concrete pavers, permeable asphalt, permeable concrete, and concrete grid pavers.
-Exceptions may be permitted with the approval of the Plan Commission or Zoning Administrator if it can be shown that stormwater can be adequately managed onsite by alternative methods.
-All off-street parking areas in other Districts shall be provided with a dust free surface, and shall be graded and drained in such a way as to prevent undo erosion and protect water quality.
-Any parking area for more than five vehicles shall have the aisles and spaces clearly marked.
+Exceptions may be permitted with the approval of the Town Plan Commission.
+All off-street parking areas in other districts shall be provided with a dust free surface, and shall be graded and drained in such a way as to prevent undo erosion and protect water quality.
+Any parking area for more than 5 vehicles shall have the aisles and spaces clearly marked.